sciZer0/7/v/README.md

 Voting on a regular proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

-Voting on a emergency proposal lasts 2 hours (9,000 slots, each Slot is 0.4 second).
+Voting on a emergency proposal lasts 3 days (648,000 slots, each Slot is 0.4 second).

 <p><i><b>Any suggestions on Proposals and voting conditions are welcome.</b></i></p>